Karolzp/HEROS-battle-in-Java-and-JavaFx/README.md

 ## About project:
 This game was developed by HEROESEX team in order to pay tribute to the original HOMM game.
 We aimed to recreate the battle between Castle and Inferno.<br/>
 The goal was to:
-* learn basics of Java language
+* practice OOP concept in Java
 * practice MVC (Model, View, Controller) design pattern
+* use JavaFx as a GUI

 That was team project created during my education in Codecool.